OpenImageDebugger/OpenImageDebugger/README.md

 ### Build plugin and configure GDB

-To build the plugin, edit the `CMakeLists.txt` file according to your needs (the default settings should work on a Ubuntu 14.04 if all dependencies are correctly installed), enter the `build` folder and run:
+To build this plugin, create a `build` folder, open a terminal window inside it and run:

-    cmake ..
+    qmake ..
     make -j4
+    make install

+The `make install` step is absolutely required, and will only copy the dependencies to the build folder (thus, it doesn't require any special user privileges).

-Now edit the `~/.gdbinit` file and add:
+Now edit the `~/.gdbinit` file and append the following line:

     source /path/to/gdb-imagewatch/build/gdb-imagewatch.py